INT-NIT/mimosa/README.md

 the complete brain.

 Run the **first full pass with all CZI present**, so the frozen total is correct.
-Use `--refreeze` only when a brain's complete slice set genuinely changes.
+Use `-refreeze` only when a brain's complete slice set genuinely changes.